ps2string/quickshell-chromeos-taskbar/README.md

 # ChromeOS Taskbar (Quickshell)
-A simple quickshell configuration that looks like chromeOS panel (not fully functional as of now).
+A simple quickshell configuration that looks like chromeOS panel.

 > [!NOTE]
 > Strictly speaking, this is a hyprland's only quickshell configuration (for now) so, do not expect it to work outside the environment, you may try, but I won't guarantee a fully functional bar.